logzio/ezkonnect-server/README.md

 - Update logs resource annotations `[POST] /api/v1/annotate/logs`

 This endpoint allows you to update annotations for Kubernetes deployments and statefulsets.
-The annotations can be used to log type for your applications.
+The annotations can be used to set the log type for your applications.

 ### development
 - run `make server-local` to start the server
 - run `make docker-build` to build the docker image
 - run `make docker-push` to push the docker image to the registry
 - run `deploy-kubectl` to deploy the server to your cluster
-- run `clean-kubectl` to clean the server from your cluster
+- run `clean-kubectl` to delete the server from your cluster